5 most common myths about remote meter reading

 European legislation is moving clearly towards transparency, data-driven decisions, and shared responsibility for consumption.
 Remote meter reading is a key step in that transformation.

-From 1 January 2027, all consumption meters will be required to support remote access to usage data.
+From 1 January 2027, all consumption meters must support remote access to usage data without the need for manual readings.